Michael Halliday (footballer, born 1979)

-Michael Halliday (born 28 May 1979) is a footballer from Northern Ireland who plays in the NIFL Championship for Bangor.
+Michael Halliday (born 28 May 1979) is a former footballer from Northern Ireland.
+Halliday was known for his immense longevity in the game, only retiring in 2026.

 Halliday is from East Belfast and started his career at Glentoran, a club he has supported lifelong, where he played for 11 years and won numerous trophies.
 Due to his loyalty to the club, he was offered a testimonial in 2009.

 On 15 May 2010, Halliday signed a 3-year contract with North Belfast club Crusaders.
 He arrived on a free transfer after being released by Glentoran's new manager, Scott Young, at the end of the 2009/2010 season.

 Halliday had a perfect start to this Crues career, scoring on his league debut against Donegal Celtic, and on 2 October 2010, he scored the winning goal against his former side Glentoran, closing the gap on the leaders.
 He also scored in the Irish Cup semi final against Portadown, putting the Crues into their second final in three years.

 Halliday and Crusaders teammate Ryan McCann joined Lisburn Distillery, in the summer of 2012.

 In the summer of 2018, Halliday joined Bangor, helping the team return to the Irish League by scoring 28 goals for the Seasiders in the 2018/19 season.
 He had a brief spell as caretaker manager alongside Michael Dougherty at Bangor in the COVID-hit Spring of 2020, but continued his playing career at the club.
 In October 2022, at 43, Michael came off the bench to score both goals for Bangor in a 2-1 extra-time win over Albert Foundry in the Intermediate Cup, becoming the oldest player to have played for Bangor.